hisnameisjoseph/josepho-intern-repo/milestones/m4/clean_code.md

 ## Writing Small, Focused Functions

 ### Research best practices for writing small, single-purpose functions.
-From my expereince and research on clean code, I found that writing small, focused functions is a key principle for maintainable code.
+From my experience and research on clean code, I found that writing small, focused functions is a key principle for maintainable code.
 Here are some best practices:
 - **Single Responsibility Principle**: Each function should **do one thing** and **do it well**.
 This makes it easier to understand, test, and reuse.
 - **Descriptive Names**: Use clear, descriptive names that indicate what the function does.
 Avoid generic names like `doSomething` or `processData`.
 - **Short Functions**: Aim for functions that fit within a single screen.
 If a function is too long, consider breaking it up into smaller helper functions.